-Mainly concern data derivatives generated by Apps and are used only by Apps exchanging those datasets
+Mainly concern data derivatives generated by Apps and are used only by Apps exchanging those data objects.

 Are only used within the brainlife.io platform and are not meant to become standards for a particular data format

-Are defined by App developers involved in exchanging input/output datasets, not by brainlife.io platform developers
+Are defined by App developers involved in exchanging input/output data objects, not by brainlife.io platform developers

-Sometimes you want to be more specific about the type of dataset for a particular datatype.
+Sometimes you want to be more specific about a particular datatype.
 For example, neuro/anat/t1w could be ACPC aligned or not and neuro/dwi could be single-shell or multi-shell. brainlife.io allows you to specify each datatype with datatype tags.

-You should only use this tag to specify the information on datasets, not generalize it.
+You should only use datatype tag to be add more specificity, not generalize it.
 For example, we don't have "multi-shell" datatype tags because

 neuro/dwi is by default "multi-shell" data.
 While it is normal to have different b-values in a